dreylago/logicmin/README.rst

 LogicMin is a Python package that minimize boolean functions using the tabular method of minimization (Quine-McCluskey).
 An object represent a truth table to which rows are added.
 After all rows are added, call a solve function.The solve function returns the minimized Sum of Products.
 The sum of products can be printed or analyzed.

-For more information, look into references
+For more information, look into references:
-[1]_[2]_.

-..
-[1] Edward J. McCluskey.
+	- Edward J. McCluskey.
 1986.
 Logic Design Principles with Emphasis on Testable Semicustom Circuits.
 Prentice-Hall, Inc., Upper Saddle River, NJ, USA.

-..
-[2] John F. Wakerly.
+	- John F. Wakerly.
 1989.
 Digital Design Principles and Practices.
 Prentice-Hall, Inc., Upper Saddle River, NJ, USA.

 Full-adder